Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Error Rate

-Frequency of significant processing failures
+Frequency of significant processing failures or incorrect outputs, indicative of system robustness.

 3